andy1197/sjsucsguide/guide.md

 The process to switch majors into CS is deliberately difficult.
 Demand for the major is so high relative to supply that I can’t imagine advisors aren’t burned out facilitating the process for likely hundreds of prospects every semester, so don’t take it personally if you feel there are significant delays during communication with advisors.

 ### The SJSU Job Security Myth <a name="jobsecurity"></a>

+> “Being at the heart of the Silicon Valley, SJSU students have a great advantage during internships and job searches!”

 I see this and similar sentiments thrown around a lot and thought I’d address it.
 Here’s the harsh truth (in my opinion): SJSU’s C.S. program is objectively average, or at least not as amazing as some people tout it to be.
 The program is solid but falls short compared to the mid to higher ranked UCs and similarly ranked private programs.
 Classes are easier due to more lenient curves and standards, natural results of laxer acceptance rates.
 The program itself does not go as technically in-depth as more difficult programs, research is few and far between, and elective options seem lacking at times.

 The program is absolutely worth it for the cost, but ignoring the cost-utility analysis, the program on its own is not special.
 You’re going to need to work just as hard if not harder than anyone else for internships and jobs.
 Your success in these areas is dependent primarily on your own abilities and efforts rather than your school name.

 The only advantage you have as an SJSU student is being at a closer proximity to physical internships during the school year.
-However, even this advantage is dwindling due to COVID pushing everything online.
-You’ll have virtually no advantage when applying for Summer internships, which are generally the highest regarded.
+However, even this advantage is dwindling due to COVID pushing everything online. **You’ll have virtually no advantage when applying for Summer internships**, which are generally the highest regarded.
 Students from all over return to the Bay Area, and physical proximity is no longer an issue for them.
 At that point, you’ll be competing with the Cals, UCLAs, and Stanfords.
 And it’ll be your own ability, not your school name, that lands you that internship or job.

 Another “selling point” about SJSU I hear often is that many of the local Silicon Valley companies come to job fairs because of student quality and distance.
 But, in my experience, this is also very exaggerated.
 Rarely is there a company that exclusively comes to SJSU—they cast as wide of a net as possible to as many decent schools as they can to find talent, including SJSU.
 Packed job fairs with CS opportunities at any half-decent school are common, and at least based on my experience with them, not any more special at SJSU.

 I know it sounds like I’m absolutely bashing SJSU here, and that’s because I am being purposefully harsh for the sake of honesty.
 The CS program here is no doubt solid, but I find the reputation it has garnered a bit misleading.

 Pessimism aside, there are plenty of great things about the C.S. program and SJSU in general.
 One is that most professors are here only to teach and don’t have research commitments.
 Another is that class sizes are far, far smaller than UCs and you actually get to talk to your professors instead of only a TA.
-“Easier” coursework also means less stress (see this very interesting Stanford study on the concept of Big Fish Little Pond in education) and will allow you more time to build projects or pursue other interests outside of the classroom.
+“Easier” coursework also means less stress (see this very interesting Stanford study on the concept of [Big Fish Little Pond](https://ed.stanford.edu/news/stanford-education-study-provides-new-evidence-big-fish-little-pond-effect-students-globally#:~:text=%E2%80%9CBig%2Dfish%2Dlittle%2Dpond%E2%80%9D%20is%20a%20concept,achieving%20settings%20have%20more%20confidence.) in education) and will allow you more time to build projects or pursue other interests outside of the classroom.

 I wouldn’t be discouraged if you’re enrolling here—you’ll just need to work hard for what you want (which is a given at other schools, too).
 You’ll have plenty of smart, hardworking peers and great professors.